Best Auto Loan Rates in March 2025

 Loan amount: Unless you’re buying a luxury car, you probably won’t need to worry about maximum loan amounts.
 But if you want to finance a cheaper used car, not all lenders can accommodate.
 Most auto loan amounts start at several thousand dollars.

 Financing term: Your financing term is the length of time you have to pay off your loan.
 Terms between 12 and 84 months are the most common.
 The longer your term, the lower your monthly payment usually is.
-On the flip side, a long term could mean more interest over the life of the loan.
+On the flip side, a long term could also mean more interest over the life of the loan.

 How we chose our picks for best auto loans